‘Grow, Learn, Achieve Together’

 Religious Education

+Each half term, pupils focus on one key question that helps them explore what people believe, how these beliefs influence their lives, and how this relates to their own ideas and experiences.
 The three key themes; believing, expressing and living are revisited throughout each year group with prior knowledge and skills revisited and built on as children progress through the school.

 RE allows pupils’ the ability to engage with ideas about British values, such as tolerance and respect for people who hold varied beliefs and world views.
 RE contributes to pupils’ readiness to participate in life in modern, diverse Britain.
-Good RE is never coercive: this area of learning is not about making pupils into believers but tries to help them become literate and articulate about religions and beliefs, and to be thoughtful members of a society, so that in learning from religion they are able to make informed choices about how they want to live their lives whilst also understanding more about the faith of other people they meet.
+RE is never coercive: this area of learning is not about making pupils into believers but tries to help them become literate and articulate about religions and beliefs, and to be thoughtful members of a society, so that in learning from religion they are able to make informed choices about how they want to live their lives whilst also understanding more about the faith of other people they meet.

 Livingstone Primary School